 - Let your students work in small teams to find the multipliers.
 Watch for students using consistent units.
 Comparing prices may require them to convert dollar amounts into cents or vice versa.
 Do your students apply division to find the multipliers?

 - After a suitable period discuss what they have found out.

 Why might some things increase more than others?

 Which things increased the most?
 Which things increased by the least?

 Students might notice that the stove and computer cost about the same number of dollars as they did back in 1990.
 Food items tend to be two to three times dearer, except for bananas that are about the same.
-Students at level three are just beginning their learning of decimals so encountering numbers like 2.38 is an opportunity to discuss rounding, possibly with the support of a number line.
+Students at Level 3 are just beginning their learning of decimals so encountering numbers like 2.38 is an opportunity to discuss rounding, possibly with the support of a number line.